-Agricultural production (livestock and mineral nitrogen fertilizer application) is the primarily source of ammonia in the atmosphere with more than half of present day emissions originating in Asia (Hoesly et al., 2018; Figure 6.3, EC-JRC / PBL, 2020; Vira et al., 2020).
-NH3 emissions are estimated to have grown strongly since 1850, especially since 1950 driven by continuously increasing livestock production, widespread application of mineral nitrogen fertilizers and lack of action to control ammonia (Erisman et al., 2008; Riddick et al., 2016; Hoesly et al., 2018; Fowler et al., 2020) (high confidence).
+Agricultural production (livestock and mineral nitrogen fertilizer application) is the primary source of ammonia in the atmosphere with more than half of present-day emissions originating in Asia (Hoesly et al., 2018; Figure 6.3, EC-JRC / PBL, 2020; Vira et al., 2020).
+NH3 emissions are estimated to have grown strongly since 1850, especially since 1950, driven by continuously increasing livestock production, widespread application of mineral nitrogen fertilizers, and lack of action to control ammonia (high confidence) (Erisman et al., 2008; Riddick et al., 2016; Hoesly et al., 2018; Fowler et al., 2020).
 The trends estimated in CMIP5 and CMIP6 are similar, while in absolute terms CMIP6 has somewhat higher emissions as it includes emissions from wastewater and human waste that were largely missing in CMIP5 (Hoesly et al., 2018).
-CMIP6 has improved spatial and temporal distribution of emissions (Lamarque et al., 2013a) relying on the EDGAR v4.3 and Paulot et al. (2014), but important uncertainties remain for regionally-specific temporal patterns (Riddick et al., 2016; Liu et al., 2019; Feng et al., 2020; Vira et al., 2020).
-The continuing increase in global NH3 emissions is driven primarily by growing livestock and crop production in Asia while emissions in the US and Europe remain about constant or slightly decline in the last decade (Hoesly et al., 2018).
+CMIP6 has improved spatial and temporal distribution of emissions (Lamarque et al., 2013a) relying on the EDGAR v4.3 and Paulot et al. (2014), but important uncertainties remain for regionally specific temporal patterns (Riddick et al., 2016; Liu et al., 2019; Feng et al., 2020; Vira et al., 2020).
+The continuing increase in global NH3 emissions is driven primarily by growing livestock and crop production in Asia while emissions in the USA and Europe remain about constant or have slightly declined in the last decade (Hoesly et al., 2018).
 Recent satellite and ground observations support trends estimated in CMIP6 dataset (Section 6.3.3.4).

 To summarize, there are significant differences in spatial and temporal emission patterns of SLCFs across global regions (Figure 6.18).
 Until the 1950s, the majority of SLCF emissions associated with fossil fuel use (SO2, NOx, NMVOCs, CO) and about half of BC and OC originated from North America and Europe (Lamarque et al., 2010; Hoesly et al., 2018).
-Since the 1990s a large redistribution of emission was associated with strong economic growth in Asia and declining emissions in North America and Europe due to air quality legislation and declining capacity of energy intensive industry, and currently more than 50% of anthropogenic emissions of each SLCF species (including CH4 and NH3) originates from Asia (Amann et al., 2013; Bond et al., 2013; Fiore et al., 2015; Crippa et al., 2016; Klimont et al., 2017a; Crippa et al., 2018; Hoesly et al., 2018) (Figure 6.3).
-The dominance of Asia for SLCF emissions is corroborated by growing remote sensing capacity that has been providing independent evaluation of estimated pollution trends in the last decade (Duncan et al., 2013; Lamsal et al., 2015; Luo et al., 2015; Fioletov et al., 2016; Geddes et al., 2016; Irie et al., 2016; Krotkov et al., 2016; Wen et al., 2018).
+Since the 1990s a large redistribution of emissions was associated with strong economic growth in Asia and declining emissions in North America and Europe due to air-quality legislation and the declining capacity of energy-intensive industry; currently more than 50% of anthropogenic emissions of each SLCF species (including CH4 and NH3) originates from Asia (Figure 6.3 ; Amann et al., 2013; Bond et al., 2013; Fiore et al., 2015; Crippa et al., 2016; Klimont et al., 2017a; Crippa et al., 2018; Hoesly et al., 2018).
+The dominance of Asia for SLCF emissions is corroborated by growing remote-sensing capacity that has been providing an independent evaluation of estimated pollution trends in the last decade (Duncan et al., 2013; Lamsal et al., 2015; Luo et al., 2015; Fioletov et al., 2016; Geddes et al., 2016; Irie et al., 2016; Krotkov et al., 2016; Wen et al., 2018).

-Since AR5, the quality and completeness of activity and emission factor data and applied methodology, including spatial allocation together with independent satellite-derived observations, have improved, raising confidence in methods used to derive emissions.
+Since AR5, the quality and completeness of activity- and emission-factor data and applied methodology, including spatial allocation together with independent satellite-derived observations, have improved, raising confidence in methods used to derive emissions.
 There is high confidence in the sign of global trends of SLCF emissions until the year 2000.
-However, only medium confidence for the rate of change in the two last decades owing primarily to uncertainties in actual application of reduction technologies in fast growing economies of Asia.
-At a regional level, bottom-up derived SLCF emission trends and magnitudes in regions with strong economic growth and changing air quality regulation are highly uncertain and better constrained with top-down methods (Section 6.3).
+However, only medium confidence for the rate of change in the two last decades, owing primarily to uncertainties in the actual application of reduction technologies in fast-growing economies of Asia.
+At a regional level, bottom-up derived SLCF emission trends and magnitudes in regions with strong economic growth and changing air-quality regulation are highly uncertain and better constrained with top-down methods (Section 6.3).
 For most SLCF species, there is high confidence in trends and magnitudes for affluent OECD regions where accurate and detailed information about drivers of emissions exists; medium confidence is assessed for regional emissions of NH3, CH4 and NMVOC.